5 Segmentation

 reorder(fa_data_p$Selection,fa_data_p$Loading,sum)

-Now that our data is processed into a format we can graph, we can look at it.
+Now that are data is processed into a format we can graph, we can take a look at it.

 #-----------------------------------------------------------------